just-buildsystem/justbuild/doc/concepts/overview.md

 how to use the target (linking arguments, transitive header files, etc).
-For a consumer of a target, the definition of this collection of files as well as the additionally provided information is what defines the target as a dependency, respectively of where the target is coming from (i.e., targets coinciding here are indistinguishable for other targets).
+For a consumer of a target, the definition of this collection of files as well as the additionally provided information is what defines the target as a dependency, irrespectively of where the target is coming from (i.e., targets coinciding here are indistinguishable for other targets).

 Of course, to actually build a single target from its dependencies, many